rong-jin/HVI-EnKF-inversion/README.md

 - the ensemble variance collapses too early,
 - the predicted response remains inconsistent with the observation.

-In the present codebase, rejuvenation is **disabled by default** but can be activated in `EnKFConfig`.
+In the present codebase, rejuvenation is **disabled by default** and is activated only when the normalized misfit exceeds a user-defined threshold.

 ---